RadioShuttle/MQTTPushClient_Android/README.md

 * Install Android Studio
 * Check out (clone) this project
 * Import the project in Android Studio:
-  * Start Android Studio and select "Import project"
+  * Start Android Studio and select “Import project”
   * Select folder containing the main build file (build.gradle)

 For a first impression: